DDriggs00/mavlinkinterface/readme.md

 ## Features

+- Written in Python 3
 - Full Logging of some or all sensor data (configurable)
-- All functions return either:
+- All returning functions return either:
-    1. a single variable
+    1. a single variable, or
     2. A JSON-formatted string
-- All physical commands have blocking, queueing, and regular modes, as well as  an override system
-- Movement Commands can detect blockage
+- Multiple methods for handling sequential commands
+  - Synchronous: Action commands will return only when completed.
+  - Override: Any newer action commands will override and prior commands.
+  - Queue: Any newer action commands will be added to a queue behind existing commands.
+  - Ignore: Any newer action commands will be ignored if another action command is executing
-- All sensor info accessible individually or at once
+- All sensor info accessible

-Add modes
+  - Per sensor
+  - Per sensor module
+  - Together
+- Easily switch between flight modes

+## TODO

 make surface override depth holding mode
 "override" disables depth hold mode add terrain-following mode once amanda makes one